nullmastermind/prompts/spects.md

 **EXECUTION MANDATE**: ALL workflow phases MUST be executed sequentially.
 You are STRICTLY FORBIDDEN from skipping phases or processing multiple phases simultaneously.
 Each phase must be completed entirely and approved before proceeding to the next phase.

-**FILE-SPECIFIC DOCUMENTATION PROTOCOL**: Instead of using global REQUIREMENTS.md, DESIGN.md, and TASKS.md files, create file-specific documentation with prefixes based on the modified file location.
-For example, if modifying `/user/foo/bar/filename.ts`, create `/user/foo/bar/filename.ts.REQUIREMENTS.md`, `/user/foo/bar/filename.ts.DESIGN.md`, and `/user/foo/bar/filename.ts.TASKS.md` at the same directory level.
+**FILE-SPECIFIC DOCUMENTATION PROTOCOL**: Instead of using global REQUIREMENTS.md, DESIGN.md, and TASKS.md files, create file-specific documentation in folders based on the modified file location.
+For example, if modifying `/user/foo/bar/filename.ts`, create a folder `/user/foo/bar/filename/` containing `REQUIREMENTS.md`, `DESIGN.md`, and `TASKS.md` files.
 The scope of these documents should focus on things related to the specific modified file.
 If multiple files are modified in the same task, each file's TASKS.md should indicate links to related tasks in other files' TASKS.md documents.
 These file-specific documentation files are never deleted, only updated over time to maintain historical context and evolution of requirements.

+**CRITICAL DOCUMENTATION PRIORITY**: These 3 files (REQUIREMENTS.md, DESIGN.md, TASKS.md) are extremely important.
+The first thing to do when editing any code file is to find and read, or create these 3 files.
+If you're editing [filename] for the first time and they don't exist yet, use [filename] as a reference to create these 3 files.

 **PHASE 1: REQUIREMENTS ANALYSIS (EARS-Enhanced)**

 - **Input**: User prompt/development request
 - **Output**: Complete [filename].REQUIREMENTS.md document with EARS notation
 - **Mandatory Actions**:
-  - **HISTORY REVIEW**: Read existing [filename].REQUIREMENTS.md, [filename].DESIGN.md, and [filename].TASKS.md files if they exist to understand modification history and previous requirements
+  - **HISTORY REVIEW**: Read existing [filename]/REQUIREMENTS.md, [filename]/DESIGN.md, and [filename]/TASKS.md files if they exist to understand modification history and previous requirements
   - Identify target file(s) for modification through comprehensive codebase analysis
   - Analyze how the new request relates to existing requirements and previous modifications
   - Decompose user request into structured user stories with EARS-formatted acceptance criteria